 AT&T Senior Plans: Phones and Discounts for Seniors

 AT&T offers specialized phone plans for seniors seeking affordability and simplicity.
-Florida residents ages 55 and older can access two lines of exclusive unlimited talk, text, and data plans for just $40 monthly, while non-Florida seniors benefit from AT&T’s prepaid plans starting at $25 monthly.
+Now, residents of any state ages 55 and older can access two lines of exclusive unlimited talk, text, and data plans for just $35 per line monthly.
+The cost of one line is $40 per month.

-Beyond competitive pricing, AT&T provides robust device options ranging from advanced smartphones to user-friendly flip phones with features like oversized buttons and hearing aid compatibility.
-Additional benefits include scam protection, mobile security apps, and discounts for AARP members and veterans.
-While limited by geographic restrictions for some plans, AT&T delivers reliable nationwide coverage and senior-friendly options worth exploring.
+Beyond competitive pricing, AT&T provides robust device options ranging from advanced smartphones to user-friendly flip phones with oversized buttons and hearing aid compatibility.
+Additional benefits include scam protection, mobile security apps, and 10 GB of hotspot data per month.
+What’s more, the new AT&T 55+ plan is available across the entire United States.
+AT&T delivers reliable nationwide coverage and senior-friendly options worth exploring.

 FYI: If you don’t need data, then you can find a cellular plan from $10 per month.
 To compare providers, and to see just how low the prices go, check out our rundown of the best senior phone plans.